 3. Side Part Natural Hair Bob

 Black women can embrace their beautiful natural curls, wearing them in a side-parted bob.
-To achieve defined curls for this look, start by sectioning off your hair while wet, and work through one section at a time.
-First, run hair oil through with your fingers, and then comb through your preferred styling gel.
-Once you’ve done that, take tiny sections and run them between two fingers to define each piece.
-At the front, section-off where you want your part and clip each side to make sure it stays.
-Once you’ve done all your curls, you can either let it air dry or use a diffuser on low heat and upward angle to dry your hair.
+To achieve defined curls for this look, start by sectioning off your hair while wet and work through one section at a time.
+First, run hair oil through your fingers, then comb through your preferred styling gel.
+Once you’ve done that, run tiny sections between two fingers to define each piece.
+At the front, section off where you want your part and clip each side to ensure it stays.
+Once you’ve done all your curls, you can either let it air dry or use a diffuser on low heat and an upward angle to dry your hair.
 If you sleep with your hair in a scarf, your curls can last like this for a week.
 Each morning, just dampen your hair and shake your curls out to refresh the look.

 4. Blonde Bob